At 16 years old, I never thought I would be thrilled to find a used mattress in a garbage can, but I was stoked.

 How many of us are in situations we aren’t happy with because of money?

 An abusive relationship may sound like an extreme scenario, but it’s not as uncommon as we would like to think.
-According to The National Domestic Violence Hotline, 1 in 3 women and 1 in 7 men have been the victim of severe physical violence by an intimate partner in their lifetime.
+According to the CDC's 2010 National Intimate Partner and Sexual Violence Survey, 1 in 3 women and 1 in 7 men have been the victim of severe physical violence by an intimate partner in their lifetime.

 (Important note: If you or someone you know is experiencing domestic violence, here’s what you should know.)